graphenesec/graphenesec.github.io/_pages/values.md

 - Seeking to minimise our environmental impact by thinking critically about whether we need to make purchases, reducing waste, and otherwise participating where possible in a more circular economy.
 - Choosing suppliers and partners based on their ethical profile in addition to the quality of their product or service.

-We have also made the decision not to profit from organisations that engage in practives that are contrary to our values.
+We have also made the decision not to profit from organisations that engage in practices that are contrary to our values.
 Similar to the [Australian Ethical Charter](https://www.australianethical.com.au/personal/ethical-investing/our-approach/australian-ethical-charter/), we will avoid organisations that cause:

 - Harm to people (including human and labour rights violations, gambling, tobacco and predatory lending such as payday loans)
 - Harm to the environment (including environmental degradation, climate change and unsustainable agriculture)